 But there are still a few tips and tricks that will help you take your salad from good to great:

-- Use super fresh ingredients.
-Maybe it goes without saying, but I am going to say it anyway.
-Only use fresh crispy produce to make a raw salad.
-Sad looking soft vegetables or vegetables that started to dry out in the refrigerator should go into soups and stews and never into a raw salad;
+- Use fresh-crisp produce.
+Maybe it goes without saying, but you should only use the freshest of the fresh ingredients in raw salads.
+Sad-looking soft vegetables or vegetables that started to dry out in the refrigerator should go into soups and stews and never into a raw salad.

 - Add a variety of fresh herbs.
 Fresh herbs add flavor and nutrition to any meal.
 Use fresh parsley, dill, cilantro, basil, chives, rosemary, or oregano to find your favorite.

-If you want to make the dressing a bit more fun, here are a few ingredients that will help you kick it up a notch:
+If you want to make your homemade dressing a bit more fun, here are a few ingredients that will help you kick it up a notch:

 - flaxseed oil